 With a Little Help From A Roman Emperor

 Constantine and The Powers Accorded The Clergy

-To begin with, the emperor Constantine, gave the "bishops" of the church power that was never part of the New Testament blueprint.
-In fact, he converted the church of Jesus Christ into a powerful entity which, as we all know, can be a very heady position to be in.
+The emperor Constantine (306 to 337 AD.) gave the "bishops" of the church power that was never part of the New Testament blueprint.
+In fact, he converted the church of Jesus Christ into a powerful entity which can be a very heady position to be in.
 According to the historian Alexander Vasiliev, considered the foremost authority on Byzantine history and culture...

-Under Constantine "very important privileges were give the episcopal courts".
+Under Constantine "very important privileges were given the episcopal courts".
 Not only were the churches exempt from taxation, but anyone could entrust his property to the church, which "thereby acquired the right of inheritance".
+However, more significantly,

 "Christian communities were recognized as legal juridical entities".
 "Any man had the right to carry a civil suit to the episcopal court even after proceedings in that suit had already been started in the civil court".
 Towards the end of Constantine's reign "the authority of the episcopal courts was even further enlarged.
 Among other things... the decision of a bishop had to be accepted as final and sanctioned by civil judges.